jonypeixoto/full-stack-web2-projects/back-end-projects/README.md

 ##  :information_source: Repositories

-The purpose of this repository is to organize 5 categories into which my practical studies in programming were separated.
+The purpose of this repository is to organize 1 category into which my practical studies in programming were separated.
 Such as:

 * <b><h3>Back End Web(back-end-projects)</h3></b>
    * Focused on PHP, NodeJS, Database, Hosting, Database, SEO Analytics, MVC, Information Security.